nrfconnect/sdk-nrf/doc/nrf/getting_started/testing.rst

 Complete the following steps to start debugging the network core:

-1. Set up sessions for the application core and network core as mentioned in the `Debugging applications for a multi-core System on Chip`_ section in the |nRFVSC| documentation.
+1. Set up sessions for the application core and network core as mentioned in the `How to debug applications for a multi-core System on Chip`_ section in the |nRFVSC| documentation.
 #.
 Select the appropriate CPU for debugging in each session, corresponding to the application core and the network core of your SoC, respectively.
 #.
 Once both sessions are established, execute the code on the application core.